-One of my outreach activities is a guessing game using two sheets of beautiful jellyfish photos my lab mate and I put together.
-Participants are asked to guess the hilarious common names associated with each species, like pink meanies, snotties, sea tomatoes, and blue blubbers.
-Of all the species, most folks can immediately guess the Egg-yolk Jellyfish, Phacellophora camtschatica.
+One of my outreach activities is a jellyfish common name guessing game, where we ask participants to guess the hilarious names such like pink meanies, snotties, sea tomatoes, and blue blubbers.
+Of all the jellies, most folks can immediately guess the Egg-yolk Jellyfish, Phacellophora camtschatica.

-P. camtschatica are true jellyfish (Class Scyphozoa, Family Phacellophoridae), the only species within the genus and family (Straehler-Pohl et al 2001).
+The species P. camtschatica is a true jellyfish (Class Scyphozoa, Family Phacellophoridae), the only species within the genus and family (Straehler-Pohl et al 2001).
 They are often confused with the Lion’s Mane’s jellies (Family Cyaneidae) because of similar coloring and size.
 One distinct difference is the number of lobes, or flaps along the developing ephyrae and medusae; Egg-yolks have 16 lobes that develop into 16 clusters of tentacles, compared to 8 in Lion’s Mane jellies.
 Egg-yolk jellies can be 60 centimeters (~2 feet) in diameter with tentacles 3-6 meters long, which is fairly large for a jellyfish.
 These are temperate water animals that live from the Gulf of Alaska to Chile on the Eastern Pacific coast, as well as within the Atlantic and Mediterranean.
 The delightful yolk-like middle of the medusa is gonadal tissue, and though usually it is yellow, the color can change with their diet.